vfmd/vfmd-spec/spec/for_implementers.md

 The first line in the _block-element line sequence_ would match the _ordered list starter pattern_ (i.e. the regular expression `/^( *([0-9]+)\. +)[^ ]/`).
-The length of the matching substring for the first (i.e. outer) paranthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.
-The matching substring for the second (i.e. inner) paranthesized subexpression in the pattern is called the _ordered list starting number_.
+The length of the matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is called the _ordered-list-starter-string-length_.
+The matching substring for the second (i.e. inner) parenthesized subexpression in the pattern is called the _ordered list starting number_.

 We first divide the _block-element line sequence_ into a series of